dhanushdarsan/Car-Booking-System/README.md

 Step2: Simply, double click the appointment.py file and you are ready to go.

-This is a simple car booking system application for beginners.
+This is a simple car booking system application.